-- Without paid leave, many young workers with medical or caregiving needs are unable to find secure employment.
+- Recent polling shows that paid leave is one of the top three policies people prioritize when considering a state for relocation, with members of Gen Z identifying paid family and medical leave as the number one top policy.49 - Without paid leave, many young workers with medical or caregiving needs are unable to find secure employment.
 Nearly 2 in 5 workers (35%) between the ages of 18 and 29 have left a job or been fired because they did not have paid family and medical leave.
-42 The same study found that 17% of all voters have had to leave a job or have been fired due to a lack of paid family and medical leave, meaning that the rate is double for young workers.43 - Young adults are a large portion of caregivers: there are over 3 million Gen Z caregivers, or caregivers born between 1997 and 2012.44 - Young workers at the beginning of their careers are especially in need of paid family and medical leave, because without lifelong savings, they often do not have the economic resources they need to support themselves and their families. - If businesses want to invest in the next generation, and acquire long-term talent, they must be willing to provide paid family and medical leave.
+50 The same study found that 17% of all voters have had to leave a job or have been fired due to a lack of paid family and medical leave, meaning that the rate is double for young workers.
+51 - Young adults are a large portion of caregivers: there are over 3 million Gen Z caregivers, or caregivers born between 1997 and 2012.52 - Young workers at the beginning of their careers are especially in need of paid family and medical leave, because without lifelong savings, they often do not have the economic resources they need to support themselves and their families.

+• If businesses want to invest in the next generation, and acquire long-term talent, they must be willing to provide paid family and medical leave.